Totengeist/wednesdayseries.com/faq.md

 <div class="jumbotron jumbotron-faq"><div class="container"><div class="row"><div class="col-lg-12 text-center"><h1>Frequently Asked Questions</h1></div><div class="row col-lg-12 text-center"><h5>We try to present only highly factual and confirmed information.
 If you find any information<br>on this page that is either outdated or incorrect, please contact the staff on <a href="{{ "/" | relativize_url }}">Discord</a>.</h5></div>
 </div></div></div><div class="container faq"><div class="row col-lg-12" markdown=1>

+&nbsp;

+To avoid spoiling information for anyone who doesn't want it spoiled, we've hidden some information behind spoiler tags.
+To reveal the information, please hover over the text.

 ## When will Season 2 release?

 Due to the 2023 [SAG-AFTRA][wiki-sag] and [Writers Guild of America][wiki-wga] strikes, production on season 2 was pushed back.
 A [Deadline][deadline-1235601823] report in November indicates shooting has been "tentatively slated for late April."
-The existing main cast is expected to return.
+The existing main cast is expected to return, although Percy Hynes White's status is [unclear](#has-percy-hynes-white-been-removed-from-the-cast).

 ## Has Wednesday been renewed for Season 2?